 So, what do they do with all the leftover turkey and the flavourful gravy?
-Several turkey-based dishes, such as the simple roasted turkey, turkey pot pie and turkey casserole, can be prepared by simply adding a few more ingredients to them.
+Several turkey-based dishes, such as the simple roasted turkey, turkey pot pie and turkey casserole, can be prepared by simply adding a few ingredients to them.

 Besides turkey, cranberry sauce, pumpkin pie and bread stuffing from the previous night’s feast also make a composite meal the next day.
-So, we bring you some of the simplest dishes in which you can use turkey leftovers without a fuss.

-10 simple leftover turkey recipes you must try
+Simple leftover turkey recipes everyone must try

 Named after Robert Cobb, owner of Hollywood’s Brown Derby restaurant who is believed to have invented the Cobb salad in 1937, it is what can be called a typical American salad.
 Unlike most other salads, which are served on the side, Cobb salad is the main dish.